peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

         PeterO.ExtendedDecimal divisor,
         PeterO.PrecisionContext ctx);

-Divides this arbitrary-precision decimal object by another arbitrary-precision decimal object.
+Divides this arbitrary-precision decimal number by another arbitrary-precision decimal number.
 The preferred exponent for the result is this object's exponent minus the divisor's exponent.

 <b>Parameters:</b>